owncast/owncast.github.io/content/docs/storage/wasabi.md

 toc: false
 type: subpages
 ---

+Please read the following [link](https://wasabi-support.zendesk.com/hc/en-us/articles/360000451052-Can-I-use-Wasabi-to-host-my-videos-) before using.

+- "However, we do not recommend the playback of video directly from object storage (Wasabi or AWS S3) as the costs may be higher than expected and the delivery quality will be sub-optimal (as compared to solutions that pair object storage with a CDN and/or encoding/decoding functions)." -Wasabi

 Most people would end up paying $5.99/mo with [Wasabi](https://wasabi.com/content-delivery/), and there's no additional costs for the amount of people or amount of times people access your video.
 So if you have a ton of viewers, this is probably a good option.